My Philosophical Views and How I Apply the 100 Point Scoring System

 A score ultimately boils down to assessing the overall presentation: the fruit component, balance, acidity, freshness, tannin, finish, completeness of the package, etc. Obvious wine flaws will generally be identified in the review, and bottles that are not sound – i.e. improperly stored, heat damaged, bacterially infected, TCA flawed, poor/clumsy winemaking, etc. – will be identified in my reviews.

-My Scoring System Defined:
+My Scoring Methodology Defined:

-- RT 86-89: good-to-excellent wines in this category can offer a highly enjoyable and affordable experience.
+- RT 85-89: good-to-excellent wines in this category can offer a highly enjoyable and affordable experience.
 For example, many top roses are found in this quality range, as well as delicious whites and reds, both pure varieties and blends.
 Most of the wines in this group are intended to be consumed at a young age and will rarely benefit from cellaring.